compas-dev/compas_fab/docs/examples/08_ros_create_moveit_package_from_custom_urdf.rst

 9. Generate Configuration Files
 ===============================

 You are almost there.
-One last step - generating all the configuration files that you will need to start using MoveIt!
+One last step!

 * Click on the Configuration Files pane.
 * Click *Browse*, select the ``robotic_setups/src`` location.
 Click *Create New Folder*, call it "ur5_with_measurement_tool_moveit_config", and click *Choose*.